 Since 1981, communities across the country have been able to regulate industrial discharges into wastewater treatment plants in order to enhance the ability of those plants to protect human health and the environment.
 Johnson County Wastewater's Industrial Pretreatment Program extensively regulates industrial wastewater discharges so that toxic materials do not interfere with wastewater treatment systems or pass through to receiving streams.
 The program issues permits, inspects, and monitors industries to control discharges to the sanitary sewers.
 This program also investigates instances of illegal and harmful wastewater discharges.

 Local limits headworks analyses submitted by Johnson County Wastewater have been reviewed by both the U.S. Environmental Protection Agency and the Kansas Department of Health and Environment and found to meet the requirements of the General Pretreatment Regulations at 40 C.F.R.
 Parts 403.5(c)(1) and 403.8(f)(4).
 Both agencies approved the local limits as proposed.
 A public notice was published in the Kansas City Star and in the Olathe News on March 31, 2018.

 These technically-based local limits, or more specifically, Maximum Allowable Industrial Loadings, have been approved as mass limits that apply to the aggregate of all Significant Industrial Users on a per wastewater treatment plant basis.

-Click here to review the tables that document the approved local limits under each current wastewater treatment plant's conditions are available for your review.
+The approved local limits under each current wastewater treatment plant's conditions are available for your review.
 Both the Maximum Allowable Headworks Loading (MAHL) and the Maximum Allowable Industrial Loading (MAIL) for each pollutant are shown in the tables.